Home / Spice / Slow Heat / Smoke / Sauce / Store / Fun / Piggy Ribs' Pals / Link to us / Piggy Ribs Blog

 Yes, yes, salt WOULD dry the meat if we caked it on and hung the ribs for months in a smokehouse.
 We have seen that the juices of the meat mix with the salt to carry the flavors of the sugar, spices, etc. into the ribs.
 Sugar by itself would do a similar thing.
 (Remember the great taste of salt or sugar cured ham?)

 Sugar begins to burn at temperatures higher than what's good for slow-and-low cooking.
 What is more critical is that the heat source always be indirect.
-It has been suggested that you turn up the heat at the end of cooking to carmelize any sugar in your rub for ribs, but that method may prove hard to control. to top
+It has been suggested that you turn up the heat at the end of cooking to caramelize any sugar in your rub for ribs, but that method may prove hard to control. to top

 Find a great dry rub for ribs in our store.